Skip to main content

 › Does the condition of my roof limit my ability to install solar panels?

-The solar installer that is selected by the Orange County Solar Co-op members will inspect the roof and verify the age.
+The solar installer that is selected for Solar Switch will inspect the roof and verify the age.
 If the roof is more than 15-17 years old, then the solar installer typically recommends that a new roof be installed prior to the installation of the PV system.

-› How many people in Florida have had solar panels installed?
+› How many people in Florida are benefitting from solar power?

 Partners